Let's talk ABM best practices.

 The level of account research you’ll do for a one-to-many program with 6000+ accounts differs from a one-to-one program with just a few dozen.
 Either way, a deep understanding of your ideal customer profile (ICP) and target accounts is at the core of any successful account-based marketing program.

 So, how do you put together your ICP?
-Focus on accounts that have been profitable for your business to work with, and figure out what they have in common: factors like company size, industry, revenue, tech stack, challenges, and buying behaviors.
+Start by putting together a B2B marketing segmentation process that pinpoints accounts that have been profitable for your business to work with, and figure out what they have in common: firmographic factors like company size, industry and revenue, data on their tech stack, psychographic data such as pain points, and buying behaviors.

 For example, let’s say you run a cybersecurity firm.
 Your ICP might look something like this: